csperle/NeighborhoodMap/README.md

 ## Prerequisite
  - To setup the application, PHP 5 needs to be installed on your machine (maybe easiest to install through a [LAMP](https://en.wikipedia.org/wiki/LAMP_%28software_bundle%29) bundle)
- - Webspace with PHP 5 Support
+ - Webspace with PHP 5 support and MySQL database access
- - MySQL 5 Database access
  - Own Google Maps API Key (can be [obtained here](https://developers.google.com/maps/documentation/javascript/tutorial#api_key))

 ## Setup
 First, you need to setup the application before you can use it.
 Clone the git repository and follow these steps.

 ### Download and install the server side PHP dependencies
-- Start a shell and change-dir into the `web`-folder of the neighborhood application (where the `composer.json`-File is located).
+- Start a shell and change-dir into the `web/service`-folder of the neighborhood application (where the `composer.json`-File is located).
 - This application uses [Composer](https://getcomposer.org) for dependency management in PHP.
-On *ix systems install it using:
+On *ix systems, install it using:
 ```sh
 curl -sS https://getcomposer.org/installer | php
 ```